nicholaswilde/solar-battery-charger/README.md

 Bootstrap the entire environment (not including the installation of `arduino-cli`).

-> WARNING! this will overwrite your entire `arduino-cli` config file!
+> :warning: WARNING! this will overwrite your entire `arduino-cli` config file!

 ```shell
 task bootstrap